Fleckism/SecurityPlus/SecurityPlus/15A Secure Cloud and Virtualization Services.md

 Application cell/container virtualization **dispenses with the idea of a hypervisor and instead enforces resource separation at the operating system level.** The OS defines isolated "cells" for each user instance to run in.
 Each cell or container is allocated CPU and memory resources, but the processes all run through the **native OS kernel.** These containers may run slightly different OS distributions but cannot run guest OSes of different types (you could not run Windows or Ubuntu in a RedHat Linux container, for instance).
 Alternatively, the containers might run separate application processes, in which case the variables and libraries required by the application process are added to the container.

 One of the best-known container virtualization products is Docker ([docker.com](https://www.docker.com/)).
 Containerization underpins many cloud services.
-In particular it supports microservices and serverless architecture.
+In particular it supports microservices and serverless architecture #A_D.
 Containerization is also being widely used to implement corporate workspaces on mobile devices.

 ![Diagram of VM environment and container environment.](https://s3.amazonaws.com/wmx-api-production/courses/5731/images/7141-1599771810285.png)